pixelpapercraft/pixel-papercraft-generator-builder/src/tools/minecraft-block/README.md

 npm run make-block-textures
 ```

-This will generate files in the `textures` directory.
+This will generate new files in the `generators/minecraft-block/block-textures` directory.

 ## Enabling the new textures in the Block Generator